Introduction

 Please tell us the endpoint address as well as security information.

-Option 3.2.
+Option 4.2.
 You pull data from C Teleport

 Header: X-Api-Key: [your API key]

-Under this scenario you will call our API endpoint https://integrations.cteleport.com/pull/bookings
+Under this scenario you will call our API endpoint https://integrations.cteleport.com/bookings

 .
 This endpoint will accumulate all changes that you didn't collect since your last call.
-Therefore you will be receiving an array of bookings with arrays of actions performed with the bookings.
+Therefore, you will be receiving an array of bookings with arrays of actions performed with the bookings.

 Please mind that unlike PUSH, this method will not provide real-time synchronisation between C Teleport and your system.